 urogenital infections including sexually transmitted disease

-Haematuria occurs when blood enters the urinary collecting system.
+Haematuria occurs when blood enters the urinary collecting system and is excreted in the urine.
 There are many aetiologies for haematuria, and they range from benign and transient to gravely concerning.
 Haematuria can derive from the kidneys, ureters, bladder, prostate (in men), or urethra.
-Imaging can often be useful to de...
+Imag...

 Haematuria in a child is evaluated differently than in an adult in two main respects: